xquant-beginner

 Limitations

-• The content is a static book—no interactive trading simulation or real-time data integration.
+• The content is a static book, so it does not include interactive trading simulation or real-time data integration.

-• The companion notebooks are in a separate repository and may require Python environment setup.
+• The companion notebooks are in a separate repository and require manual setup, including installing Node.js for local preview.

 • The paid course and formal book are not included in the free repository.

-• Community support is limited to GitHub issues and a WeChat group, not a dedicated forum or ticketing system.
+• Community support is provided through GitHub issues and a WeChat group, not a dedicated forum or ticketing system.

 12-month cost